My desk has become famous amongst personal trainers. Find out why...

 11 clients in a day!

-Trainers I work with complain that they can’t train more than 3 clients in a row.
-They plan 30min holes throughout the day to “recover” and spend the time snacking on food while surfing Facebook.
+Trainers I work with often complained that they couldn’t train more than 3 clients in a row.
+They would plan 30min holes throughout the day to “recover” and spent the time snacking on food while surfing Facebook.

-What’s in my Desk
+Here’s What’s in My Desk

 9:07am – My first client told me that her kids slept in so she didn’t have time to eat.
 I gave her an orange from my desk and scoop of protein powder in one of my 3 mixing cups.
 By 9:10am she was training and made it through the whole workout with good energy.